 The Utah State University Quantitative Psychology specialization offers students the opportunity to gain an education with a specialization in the development, application, and evaluation of quantitative methods, statistics, and data analysis techniques.
 USU is home to experienced faculty with varied interests including statistical mediation analysis, longitudinal data analysis, multitrait-multimethod analysis, and exploratory data mining.
 Students receive extensive training in structural equation modeling, psychometric methods, and longitudinal statistical methods.

-The Quantitative Psychology Program at USU is housed in the Education Building at the university.
-Students accepted into the program receive tuition awards and assistantship stipends.
+The Quantitative Psychology specialization at USU is housed in the Education Building at the university.
+Students accepted into the specialization receive tuition awards and assistantship stipends.
 Learn more about applying to the USU psychology department, how students are funded and our faculty.

 Advanced Measurement Theories and Practice (Measurement & Psychometrics) - Topics: Classical test theory, reliability estimation, latent state-trait theory, item response theory, validity theory, multitrait-multimethod analysis, latent class analysis